 This endorsement would be splendidly encouraging, especially to anyone as vainglorious as myself, but it’s too late – even were I inclined to agree.
-Us geniuses are already out on the deep before we get our orders.
-(See Kierkegaard Journals, May14th 1845)
+We geniuses are already out on the deep before we get our orders.
+(See Kierkegaard Journals, May 14th 1845)

-This painting has almost spanned the equinoxes.
-The plum-tree leaves are falling.
+This painting has almost spanned the equinoxes; the leaves are falling.

 Those furrows between the eyes – do they rhyme with the tree’s branches…?
 I soften them so as not to look too reproachful, though it’s how I feel about humanity’s treatment of the natural world.

-Friday 25th September 2020: Many portraits and self-portraits emphasise the face and figure against a dark or understated background, since everything in a picture carries meaning.
-My concept was simply to present myself in the kind of setting in which I usually paint – half-wild, half-cultivated nature – but in which my presence as painter is usually unseen.
+Friday 25th September 2020: Many portraits and self-portraits emphasise the face and figure against a dark or understated background since everything in a picture carries meaning.
+My concept was to present myself in the kind of setting in which I usually paint – half-wild, half-cultivated nature – but in which my presence as the painter is usually unseen.

 ©John N. Pearce 1st October 2020